 Select an oval using the Color Range option, switch to the Selections panel and lock it by clicking .
 Reset the selection using the Ctrl+D hotkey - we will need it later.

-Select the "drop" layer and hide the other two layers.
-Click on to open the settings panel of the vector layer.
+Select the “blob” layer and hide the other two layers.
+Click to open the settings panel of the vector layer.
 In the Fill Shape tab, select the gradient fill type .

 Reduce the layer Opacity to 60%.